-You will receive free treatment for chlamydia if you test positive and it's safe for you.
+You will receive free treatment for Chlamydia if you test positive and you’re considered medically suitable.

 How long will I have to wait for the result?

-Test results are normally ready within three working days of your samples arriving at our partner laboratory.
+Test results are normally ready within 3 working days of your sample arriving at our partner laboratory.
 You will receive a text and an email when your result is ready.